Support in the UK

 Note, if you have private health insurance they should also be able to help you with finding mental health support.

 Alternative therapies are not the recommended route for clinical support in the UK.
-But, there's no doubt that some menopausal women find that lifestyle changes have a huge impact on their quality of life.
+But, there's no doubt that some menopausal women find that have a huge impact on their quality of life.
 Complementary health practitioners, like nutritionists and acupuncturists, can play a part in helping women make positive lifestyle changes.

 When seeking out alternative therapies there are loads of different ways to choose practitioners.
 Try to make sure practitioners are highly qualified, and part of professional standards organisations.
 These include: